Deepak8519M/Sheryian-Cohort-2.0/README.md

 ```

-Each day will include notes, code files, and completed tasks.
+Each day will include Notes, Code Files, and Completed tasks.

 ---